 The Bioassessment requirements in the previous permit were reviewed by State Water Board staff and it was determined the requirements were not consistently implemented and data was not generated.
 These requirements did not generate sufficient data regarding corresponding improvements to water quality or watershed heath that would justify the cost of compliance.

-The Bioassessment requirements were removed from this General Permit and replaced with acknowledgement to use the Risk Level 3 and Linear Underground and Overhead Project (LUP) Type 3 sites annual fee surcharge to perform monitoring, sampling, and/or bioassessment monitoring through the Surface Water Ambient Monitoring Program (SWAMP) to determine the impacts of large, high-risk construction projects on water quality and watershed health.
+The Bioassessment requirements were removed from this General Permit and replaced with acknowledgement to use the Risk Level 3 and linear underground and overhead project Type 3 sites annual fee surcharge to perform monitoring, sampling, and/or bioassessment monitoring through the Surface Water Ambient Monitoring Program (SWAMP) to determine the impacts of large, high-risk construction projects on water quality and watershed health.
 Future reissuances of this General Permit may include bioassessment or biological integrity requirements to implement specific water quality control plans or state policy for water quality control.

 d.
 Passive Treatment Technologies

-State Water Board staff collaborated with stakeholders and other Water Board staff to discuss the use of passive treatment chemicals and technologies throughout the life of the previous permit and it was determined many passive treatment chemical types are potentially toxic to fish and other aquatic organisms.
+State Water Board staff collaborated with stakeholders and other Water Board staff to discuss the use of passive treatment chemicals and technologies throughout the life of the previous permit, and it was determined that many passive treatment chemical types are potentially toxic to fish and other aquatic organisms.
 Staff also considered and reviewed regulations regarding these technologies from U.S. EPA and several other jurisdictions.
 Cationic polyacrylamide-based flocculant products are acutely toxic to aquatic species in small quantities and are neurotoxins.
 Other flocculant products such as anionic polyacrylamide-based flocculants are chronically toxic to aquatic species in large quantities.

 Staff additionally identified low-turbidity discharges from passive treatment chemical application sites do not always correspond to low levels of solids in the discharge and/or an improvement in water quality downstream because:

-Turbidity monitoring solely measures small size solids suspended in the water; turbidity monitoring does not measure particle size, weight, or bed load of sediment from flocculated solids leaving a site; and
+Turbidity monitoring solely measures small size solids suspended in the water; turbidity monitoring does not measure particle size, weight, or bed load of sediment from flocculated solids leaving a site; and,

 Passive treatment chemicals discharged either by aerial deposition or via stormwater runoff contributes similar level of threat to aquatic life from toxicity.

-This General Permit contains passive treatment provisions in Attachment G designed to provide the first set of regulations for construction activities use of passive treatment technologies and to align with the U.S. EPA’s construction general permit requirements for treatment chemicals.
+This General Permit contains passive treatment provisions in Attachment G designed to provide the first set of regulations for construction activities use of passive treatment technologies and to align with the U.S. EPA’s Construction General Permit requirements for treatment chemicals.

 e.
-Ocean Plan
+Water Quality Control Plan for Ocean Waters of California (California Ocean Plan)

 On March 20, 2012, the State Water Board adopted Resolution 2012-0012 (amended by Resolution 2012-0031) which contained a general exception to the California Ocean Plan for discharges of stormwater and non-point sources.
-This General Permit requires dischargers who discharge to Areas of Special Biological Significance (ASBS) who have been granted an exception to the Ocean Plan to comply with requirements in Attachment I.
+This General Permit requires dischargers who discharge to Areas of Special Biological Significance (ASBS) who have been granted an exception to the California Ocean Plan to comply with requirements in Attachment I.

 f.
 Sufficiently Sensitive Test Methods